epicMage/shimboot-tips/README.md

 - Don't forget to run `sudo expand_rootfs` to expand your root file system.
 It should be the first thing you do.
 - On first boot, also remember to connect to a wifi network.
 You'll need it for the next step.
 - Run `sudo apt update` and `sudo apt upgrade` on first boot too, and periodically as well, or before you install something new. **This is especially important if you want to switch the desktop environment, since it will fail unless you have ran these two commands before running `sudo tasksel`** (see "How do I not make shimboot look so primitive?").
-- **Also if something isn't installing it might be helpful to run these two commands.** Also check your spelling.
-You'll be surprised how often that one comes up.
 -  By default the password is set to "user" and the username is also "user", but you can change this with `sudo passwd user`.
 One thing to note is that you don't need to set the root password, since the user is the root user (from ading2210).
--  Your time is probably not set to the right time.
-To fix this, run `sudo dpkg-reconfigure tzdata` on boot.
-You'll need to figure out what timezone you are in, and the timezones that correspond to your timezone in the `tzdata` data base may be different, for example, `UTC-8`, or `Pacific Standard Time`, is `America/Los_Angeles` in the `tzdata` database.
-Keep in mind of these things when you set the timezone.
-Also a nice to know is that if you use Cinnamon or Gnome you can instead use an alternate solution: run `sudo apt install ntp` and go to settings > date and time and then enable the switch saying `Use Network Time` and then change the timezone to the preferred one.
 - Function keys are not mapped properly by default.
 I believe https://github.com/WeirdTreeThing/cros-keyboard-map can fix this, but I'm not entirely sure.
 You can also mess around with the shortcuts in settings to suit your preferences, since some of them may or may not require function keys and you might want to change them if they are important (like `Alt+F4` to close window, if function keys aren't mapped use something like `Ctrl+Shift+W`).
 - In power management (or just power settings in general), change all settings that say "Suspend" to "Lock Screen", unless you want your computer to shut down after a light press of the power button or closing of the lid.
 Suspend is not supposed to shut down a Linux system, but it doesn't work on shimboot universally (see official shimboot github README).
 - Also, chromebooks will restart with `power + refresh`.
 Avoid using this, as this may cause data corruption (also from ading2210).
 Instead, use linux's system shutdown functionality.